GeorgiTerziev02/MDP_Project_FMI/README.md

 ## CD pipeline

 The CD pipeline is runned on every successful push to the main branch.
+There are three main steps in this pipeline:
+- Create docker image
-The purpose of this branch is to create docker image, then publish it to a DockerHub image repository and as a final step to update the image url on the webservice hosted on Render.
+- Publish the image to a DockerHub image repository
+- Update the used image for the webservice hosted on Render.

 ### Jobs